DimitarGrozev5/trainer-frontend/README.md

 The **HomePage** Component renders a form for Loging or Registering a user.
 The user can switch between the two forms, by clicking a button.
 The **Register** form uses a custom hook - **useForm**, to handle user input and validation.
 The Component also handles sending Login or Register data to the backend.

+### Calendar Component

+The **Calendar** Component renders a *calendar*.
+The calendar displays by default one month.
+The Component has three view modes - month view, year view and decade view.
+The contents of the component are rendered conditionaly based on the current view.

+The Calendar itself is structured with a *header* and a *body*.
+The header has the label of the current month/year/decade and buttons to navigate forwards or backwards in time.
+The calendar body depends on the current view.

+The **CalendarMonthView** Component renders a calendar body with one month displayed.
+The month is stored as an array of *weeks*, each week beong an array of Dates.
+The month is calculated in a *useMemo* hook to store the calculated values between Component renders, if the target month hasn't changed.
+To populte the *month* array, the function determines the Date of the dirst Sunday, before the first of the month (The week is set to start on Sunday).
+It then goes through a nested `for` loop.
+It loops through six weeks and for each week, through seven days, populating the *month* array along the way.
+The contents of the *month* array are then rendered as a *table* element.

 ## UI Components

 ### Button Component